luckyweida/pz/readme.txt

-Eva is not very friendly
+Eva is still not very friendly